Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/OfficeAddInFabric.md

 ##5.-Theming

 The last step is plugging the theming APIs in your web page.
-If you are using Fabric throguht all you have to do is reference the theming.js file and it will automatically do the appropiate replacements.
-IF you are using other frameworks or components that you want to theme you can manually use the theming API to retrieve themed values and apply them [add link to theming api docs]
+All you have to do is reference the OfficeThemeForFabric.js file and add the following line inside the Office.initialize handler.

+    applyOfficeTheme();

 ##End to End Sample
 Looking for an end to end sample?
 We got you covered, here it is: [Link here]